 Salt and pepper your chicken breast and place at the bottom of your slow cooker.

-Now make your korma sauce: add drained cashews, chicken broth, tomato paste, ginger, honey, garam masala, cumin, coriander, turmeric, cinnamon, crushed red pepper (if using) and salt to a high powered blender.
+Now make your korma sauce: add drained cashews, chicken broth, tomato paste, ginger, honey, garam masala, cumin, turmeric, cinnamon, crushed red pepper (if using) and salt to a high powered blender.
 Poke a hole in the top of your coconut milk (the hard cream part), and pour the watery part of the coconut milk into your blender with the other ingredients.
 Save the coconut cream for later use.
 Blend until smooth, allowing the cashews to create a creamy paste.
 Add more broth if your sauce is too thick.